nihaal-prasad/PyHider/README.md

 PyHider is a steganography tool that I am currently building in Python.
 This tool is currently a work in progress that allows you to write hidden messages in files without anyone knowing that there is a hidden message in that file.

 ### Dependencies
-PyHider requires that you have [Pillow](https://python-pillow.org/) installed on your machine.
-The easiest way to install Pillow is to type in "pip install pillow" in terminal.
-The Pillow library is required in order to read and manipulate image files.
+PyHider requires that you have [Pillow](https://python-pillow.org/) and [Bitarray](https://pypi.org/project/bitarray/) installed on your machine.
+The Pillow library is required in order to read and manipulate image files, and the bitarray library is required in order to read and manipulate bits of data.
+The easiest way to install these libraries is to type in "pip install [library]" in terminal.

 ### Usage
 It is fairly easy to use this program in any Python project.
 Simply import the py_hider module into your project, and call whichever function you need to use.